AlexAntony3/glowbystef/README.md

 Also at random occurrences, when a user searches for a gallery image, the not found icon appears for a split second which immediately moves onto the correct search result.
 Again this could not be recreated and no errors occurred therefore a fix could not be implemented.

+The images uploaded on the website were too large and therefore has caused some issues with loading speed, this is a hinderance for usability however, due to time constrains I was not able to deal with the situation sufficiently.

 ## User Story Reflection

 Upon reflecting on the user stories set at the start of the project, I was not able to meet all the goals I set out to.
 This is due to multiple reasons such as bugs taking a long time to fix and also because of time constraints outside of the coding environment.
 However, I am proud to say that this is a good start and a solid backbone for me to be able to add more functions and capabilities.
 I plan to continue working on this project to make it an application that is perfect for the purpose.
 The back end of the project contains all the requirements necessary to implement these functionalities.

+The application has a clear navigation pathway for all users, whether they are logged in or not.
+The navigation is responsive and easy to use (user story 12).
+The application is presented clearly (user stories 1, 6, 7, 9), using contrasting colour schemes and clear text.
+A user is able to log in to their account or sign up if not done previously and when done so, they are notified (user stories 2, 3, 4, 5, 21, 10).
+This is also reflected when a logged in user, logs out.
+The user is able to view services that Stef provides(user stories 7, 22), this covers the title, description and image and price.
+The user can complete full CRUD functionality on gallery images (user stories 19, 23, 26, 27, 28, 29, 30), therefore, they are able to create, read, update and delete their own gallery images.
+A user is also able to like specific images which go up in count when liked and down in count when unliked( partial completion of user story 14).
+The user can filter through the results of the page by either selecting liked, so only having liked images or search specific results.
+All of these aspects are notified to users.

 The user stories I was not able to fulfil were: